I. Formal Relationship Between the University and Students

 This requirement applies to all students admitted or readmitted to UNBC for studies beginning with the September 2010 Semester or later.

-Students pursuing the degrees of BA Nature Based Tourism Management, BSc Biology and BSc Natural Resources Management (majors in Forest Ecology and Management, Outdoor Recreation and Conservation, and Wildlife and Fisheries) are exempt from this regulation because academic breadth has been incorporated within the curricula.
+Students pursuing the degrees of BA Nature Based Tourism Management, BSc Biology BSC Conservation Science and Practice, BSc Forest Ecology and Management, and BSc Wildlife and Fisheries are exempt from this regulation because academic breadth has been incorporated within the curricula.

 16. Official and Unofficial Transcripts